Panel vote sends Trump impeachment charges to full House

 The Judiciary Committee session drew out over two days, much of time spent in fights over amendments.

+The Republicans on the panel, blindsided by the move to Friday, were livid.
+When Nadler announced it, they started yelling “unbelievable” and “they just want to be on TV.”
+Congress was to be out of session on Friday, and many lawmakers had other plans, some outside Washington.

+“This is the kangaroo court that we’re talking about” stormed Rep. Doug Collins of Georgia, the top Republican on the panel, who said he had not been consulted on the decision.

-First up was an amendment from GOP Rep. Jim Jordan of Ohio, who tried to delete the first charge against Trump.
+Debate over amendments had dragged on with familiar arguments: Democrats cited evidence they said showed Trump’s misconduct, while Republicans insisted the entire investigation was bogus.
+Typical was the first amendment, offered by GOP Rep. Jim Jordan of Ohio, who tried to delete the first charge against Trump.
 “This amendment strikes article one because article one ignores the truth,” he declared.

-Debate on that one amendment lasted for hours before it was defeated, 23-17, on a party line vote.
-Others like it followed.
+It was defeated, 23-17, on a party line vote, as were all the others that followed.

 Associated Press writers Laurie Kellman, Alan Fram, and Padmananda Rama contributed to this report.